IgorDzilla/localpm/cli/README.md

 Subcommands:
   init      Initialize repository
-  add       Add package to local registry
+  add       Add package to local registry remove    Remove a package from repository
 ```

 ---

 ## Project-Specific Notes

-* The CLI parser is in **prototype stage** and currently operates standalone.
+* The CLI parser is currently in **prototype stage**.
-* Integration with the lockfile and backend package management logic is planned.
+* Integration with the lockfile and backend logic is planned.
-* Adding commands only requires creating a header in `commands/` and including it in `commands_all.hpp`.
+* Commands are loaded at compile time, requiring no runtime discovery.
-* Future improvements will introduce a shared configuration context and integration with `localpm lockfile`.
+* Future improvements include configuration context and logging injection.

----